 - provide you with a quote, based on the information you have provided and what they think this will entail.

 - make arrangements to visit the property.
 They will need full access to the exterior of the property and the surrounding grounds.

 - conduct the site visit.
 This will involve looking at trees (regardless of ownership) both at the property itself and within influencing distance of the property.
 They will plot the exact location of the trees and record details such as the species, age, size and condition.

 - provide you with a detailed written report.
 This will present the inspector’s assessment of the health, condition and safety of the trees, and the risk of direct or indirect damage to the property or nearby structures.
 It should also make recommendations on the immediate and future management of the trees.

 Make sure that the company or individual you choose is suitably qualified for the role.
 They may advertise themselves as a tree consultant or arboriculturist*.
 As a general rule, they should be qualified to at least NVQ level 4.
 Look for membership of professional bodies and associations such as CAS (Consulting Arborist Society) and credentials such as Professional Tree Inspector (PTI).
 An inspector must also have Professional Indemnity Insurance, which protects clients against negligent advice.

 Expect to pay around £230 to £300 on average.
 Many professionals will offer a flat rate for up to ten trees; the cost rises if there are more.

 *Please remember that tree surgeons are not the same as tree consultants or arboriculturists and are therefore unlikely to be fully qualified to carry out a mortgage tree report.

-Having recently completed a Lantra Home Buyer (Mortgage) Tree Report course, we are one of the few companies in the UK that are fully qualified through Lantra specifically for mortgage tree reports.
+We have completed a Lantra Home Buyer (Mortgage) Tree Report course.
+This means we are one of the few companies in the UK that are fully qualified through Lantra specifically for mortgage tree reports.